Darren Mougey: College career

-Mougey was recruited by then-head coach Tom Craft as a quarterback out of Arizona, and was rated as a three stars prospect by Rivals.com.
-During the 2005 season, Mougey replaced starting quarterback Kevin O'Connell.
+Mougey attended Chaparral High School in Scottsdale, Arizona, and played for their football team as a quarterback.
+He was recruited to San Diego State University by then-head coach Tom Craft, and was rated as a three-star prospect by Rivals.com.
+During the 2006 season, Mougey started three games following a thumb injury to incumbent starting quarterback Kevin O'Connell.